 The biggest impact that St. Albert the Great has in providing aid to our Sister Community is through the Annual Change Their World Campaign, held during the Summer every year.

-The total collected for the Change Their World Campaign 2017 was $13,212.98!
-This will allow 20 children to attend school who otherwise would not be able to do so.
+The funds collected through Change Their World allows 20+ children to attend school who otherwise would not be able to do so.
 Thanks to everyone who helped with the collecting.
 Father Marek was ecstatic when he heard the news and is grateful as always for the support provided by Saint Albert for the people of Maggotty.

 There are 200 children in the education program this year (picture above), thanks in part to the contributions of Saint Albert members.
 Three “graduates” of the education program are in college this year—an unimaginable dream for them had it not been for the education program and the assistance and encouragement they have received over the years.
 Please keep them in your thoughts and prayers.
 Each Wednesday Mass is offered in thanksgiving for Saint Albert and other benefactors around the world.